 In its own separate facility, next to the adult emergency department, National University Hospital‘s Children’s Emergency Service is perfect for families living in Singapore’s west.
 Your child is in very capable hands here, with A&E doctors working closely with consultants of various paediatric sub-specialties.
 NUH Children’s Emergency Service doctors, nurses and support staff are specially trained to work with children too, so the kids are made to feel as comfy as possible.
 And the facilities are child-friendly too, with warm, colourful interiors, games and interactive devices.

 National University Hospital, 5 Lower Kent Ridge Road, Singapore, 119074, ph: 6772 2555

-Ideal if you’re in the south region, but limited facilities to treat patients under 12 years
+Best if you’re in the south region, but has limited facilities to treat patients under 12 years

 Singapore General Hospital, Outram Road, Singapore, 169608, ph: 6321 4311

 And if you need an ambulance in Singapore…

 Dial 995 for a government ambulance.
 You will be taken to the nearest public hospital and can then opt to be transferred to the hospital of your choosing.

 If you would prefer to go to a private hospital for more expedited specialist care, call the A&E department of your chosen hospital and request an ambulance.
 Do note that private ambulances may drive at the same speed as general traffic and may not use their sirens.
 If at all possible, it can sometimes be quicker to drive or catch a taxi…